It’s a long haul journey, so prepare for the ride of a lifetime.

 I think it’s an important question to pose to beginning writers—do you have the burning desire to be a writer and the all-encompassing drive it takes to achieve any type of success as a screenwriter?
 There will be times you ask yourself, “why the hell am I doing this?” and if your answer is, “because I don’t want to do anything else and it’s my life’s calling” — my friend you just might be a real screenwriter.

 And what about time?
 It’s your greatest asset or your worst enemy.
 It depends on how you use your precious time to create a solid body of work and continue to become a better screenwriter.
 That’s why I ask if you have an artist’s mentality — or the insanity to believe that even as you stare into the dark void of the unknown, your burning passion will guide you across yet another hurdle.
 You’ll need to withstand continued rejection, criticism, failure, and even sometimes ridicule — and if you can remain strong and shout with confidence, “I am a screenwriter” and truly believe it, because you are doing the work.
+Even if you do sell screenplays, you can get stuck in development hell where nothing gets produced.
 It means sacrificing the time to create a solid body of work and not just talking about what you aspire to do.

 I knew a lot of “actors” who loved the actor’s lifestyle, but really didn’t do much work at acting.
 They thought they would get by on their charm and good looks.
 Well, in Hollywood those qualities are a dime a dozen.
 The same goes for a “screenwriter.”
 Ideas are everywhere and it’s the execution that counts.
 It’s what separates those people who look at writing a screenplay as a way to become famous or to make money.
 That’s a fool’s endeavor.
 It takes a real love of the craft of writing that will keep your aim true and focused.
 You’ll have a body of work to show just how serious you are about being a “screenwriter” because you’re acting like a professional—even if you haven’t been paid.
 Every time you write you are living out your dream.
 Everything else on your journey is just an extra treat.